Kraymer/slackBangWiz/docs/gotchas.md

 # Private vs public

 Some commands generate answers, by default they post it as private message to the command author.
-Use uppercase command (eg `!R`) to post answer publically on the same channel than the original command.
+Use uppercase command (eg `!R`) to post answer publicly on the same channel than the original command.